nicolaschan/minecraft-backup/README.md

 ```
 This script will take care of disabling and then re-enabling autosaving for you, and also alert players in the chat of successful backups or errors.
 This way, you don't have to shut down the server to take backups.
 You'll also probably need some way to delete old backups, and this script can handle keeping either a number of most recent backups, or thinning them out based on hour/day/week.
+It can also use another backend such as [restic](https://github.com/restic/restic).

 ### Alternatives
 This script is developed with vanilla servers in mind.
 If you are running a server with plugins or mods, then you can probably find a backup plugin/mod to do a similar job.